You have no items in your shopping cart.

 Glass panel heaters are innovative and elegant in any room in your home and are wall mounted with hidden brackets for a discreet finish.
 In your bathroom these would take up very little valuable space and look very modern.
-The cost effectiveness of a glass panel heater comes with the ability to turn the heater on only when required and can quickly heat up a small space such as your bathroom.
+The cost effectiveness of a glass panel heater comes with the ability to turn the heater on only when required and can quickly heat up a small bathroom.

 (Far) Infrared heaters are very easy to install.
 By being wall mounted, they therefore take up very little space and most importantly don't rely on your central heating to function as these run on electricity and are super efficient.
 You can either use a thermostat and keep a constant temperature, or programme the thermostat to increase the temperature when the bathroom is in use - ie. in the mornings and evenings.
 Two good options are a infrared towel heater or a infrared mirror heater:

 A wall mounted infrared towel dryer can be ideal where access to connecting to the central heating system is made difficult.
-By installing a thermostat you can set to a number of hours operating time or use a simple on/off switch to make it more energy efficient.
+By installing a thermostat you can set it to a number of hours of operating time or use a simple on/off switch to make it more energy efficient.

 A heater that also serves the purpose of being a beautiful mirror in your bathroom is ideal for saving on space and functionality.
 The mirror will never mist over as the heating aspect prevents this and as you use your mirror you are met with a lovely radiant warm glow that also heats your walls and tiles to ensure your bathroom stays warm and dry even after the heater is turned off.
 These types of mirrors are also a popular choice for hallways, living rooms and bedrooms.

 Infrared heating does pose some advantages over other heating systems, especially in a unique space such as your bathroom.
 Space is a consideration, which infrared towel heaters and mirror panels are perfect for as they serve dual purpose and are wall-mounted.
-With high levels of humidity in poorly ventilated bathrooms, infrared heaters keep walls and dry and at a temperature that prevents condensation and mould from forming.
+With high levels of humidity in poorly ventilated bathrooms, infrared heaters keep walls, ceilings and floors dry and at a temperature that prevents condensation and mould from forming.
 The time it takes for infrared to heat up your bathroom, in less than ten minutes you have the perfect climate to step out of your shower into, and the efficiency of a heater that is just used when necessary and can be easily turned off when not in use means immediate cost savings.

 Type?
 With so many types of heaters to choose from, you can now opt for a heater that also doubles up as your towel dryer or even your bathroom mirror with a Mirror Heating Panel, where you won't have to worry about them misting over.
 Some heaters can also actually look stylish and add to your bathroom décor so keep that in mind when choosing your heater type.